 But it may happen that the stock which they are suggesting may be suitable for him/her but not for others since time plays a key role in investing.

-Say a stock which looks a very poor investment in the short run could be a very good investment for the long term.
+For instance, say a stock which looks like a very poor investment process in the short run could actually be a very good investment process for the long term.

-I believe the right path would be either to give your money in expert’s hand or rather start with your own research.
+The right path would be either to give your money in an expert’s hand or rather start with your own research.

-Fundamental analysis is a process which attempts to determine the value of a security by focusing on the underlying factors which affect company’s business and its future prospects.
+Fundamental analysis is a process that attempts to determine the value of a security by focusing on the underlying factors which affect the company’s business and its future prospects.